Bohdan Butko: Early life and career

 Butko was born in Kostiantynivka, in the Donetsk Oblast and went to the youth academy of his local club Shakhtar Donetsk.
 Upon completion of the school, Butko was promoted first to Shakhtar-3 Donetsk of the Ukrainian Second League, followed by the Shakhtar reserves, where he would spend three seasons.

 Professional career

 He went on loan to Volyn Lutsk in Ukrainian Premier League on 16 July 2010.
 He would go on to play 27 league games and score three goals for them in the 2010–11 season.

 In the 2011–12 season, he went on loan to FC Illichivets Mariupol of the Ukrainian Premier League.

+On 1 July 2024, Butko joined Ukrainian Premier League side Chornomorets Odesa, making his debut against Kryvbas Kryvyi Rih on 3 August 2024.